Manage your own success

 We also offer this degree entirely online.
 The online program has the same requirements as the on-campus program and is taught by the same professors.
 You can blend campus courses, hybrid courses, and fully online courses to fit your schedule.

 For the MS Management degree, the core classes are all offered online.
 However, not all specializations can be completed entirely online.
-The following specializations can be completed entirely online; however, all course options for each of the following specializations are always available online.
+The following specializations can be completed entirely online.

 - Managing for Sustainability